pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - https://youtu.be/yEqT1P0nu8E Directional Movement Index | Trading using DMI [ADX]
 - https://youtu.be/la1MSwV72ms 2 Clear Strategies When Using the [ADX] ***
 - https://youtu.be/O0I1XMgVDg8 Secrets to Trend Trading with the [ADX] and Price Action ***
+- https://youtu.be/gDR5Z7LfbHI Use ADX To Define WHAT To Do | Joe Rabil | Stock Talk ***
 - https://youtu.be/la1MSwV72ms?t=141 2 Clear Strategies When Using the [ADX] | ADX was below for X days....
 - https://youtu.be/rhgdAtacLeY How to code DMI and [ADX] | PineScript TradingView Code along Tutorial **
 - https://youtu.be/la1MSwV72ms 2 Clear Strategies When Using the [ADX] | Stock Talk (10.12.23) **